NewsLocal News

 Russell's escape charge has since been placed on Baltimore City's STET docket.

-Two other county officers on scene at the time, Justin Graham-Moore and Jacob Roos, were charged with misconduct for not intervening.
-Their case remains ongoing.
+Two other county officers on scene at the time - Justin Graham-Moore and Jacob Roos - still face misconduct charges for not intervening.